Who Has the Most WNBA Championships?

 Sheryl Swoopes

 The first player to be signed by the WNBA, Sheryl Swoopes helped lead the Houston Comets to four WNBA Championships (1997, 1998, 1999, 2000).
 She is a three-time WNBA MVP and three-time WNBA Defensive Player of the Year.
 Like Maya Moore, Sheryl won a WNBA Championship, an Olympic gold medal (she won three), an NCAA Championship, and a Fiba World Cup gold.
+One of the best women’s basketball documentaries was made about her career.

 Tina Thompson